geanders/hurricaneexposure/README.md

 `hurricaneexposuredata`.
 These wind estimates are based on the wind radii in the Extended Best Tracks dataset (you can find out more about this data in the helpfile for the `ext_tracks_wind` dataset).
-These data provide estimates of which counties were exposured during a storm to sustained winds in four categories: 0–34 knots; 34–50 knots; 50–64 knots; and 64 knots or higher.
+These data provide estimates of which counties were exposed during a storm to sustained winds in four categories: 0–34 knots; 34–50 knots; 50–64 knots; and 64 knots or higher.
 Therefore, these data provide a categorical rather than continuous estimate of county wind speeds.